Charlotte Park (artist)

 Charlotte Park, also known as Charlotte Park Brooks (1918–2010) was an American abstract painter.

-She began work as a professional artist soon after the close of World War II, working in studios first in Manhattan and then in eastern Long Island.
-She was associated with and drew both support and inspiration from her husband James Brooks and other first-generation abstract expressionist artists, including particularly her neighbors, Jackson Pollock, and Lee Krasner.
-During most of her career she neither sought nor received praise from critics and collectors, but late in life was celebrated for the quality of her artistic achievements and had her work shown in prestigious solo and group exhibitions.
+Park, who worked as a graphic artist for the Office of Strategic Services intelligence agency during World War II, began work as a professional artist soon afterward.
+Working in studios in Manhattan and then in eastern Long Island, she was associated with and drew support and inspiration from her husband James Brooks and other first-generation abstract expressionist artists, including her neighbors Jackson Pollock, and Lee Krasner.

+During most of her career, she neither sought nor received praise from critics and collectors, but late in life was celebrated for her artistic achievements and showed her work in prestigious solo and group exhibitions.
 At the end of her life a critic said, "Hers was a major gift all but stifled by a happily embraced domesticity and by the critical bullying of a brutally doctrinaire art world."

 Early life and training

-Park was born in Concord, Massachusetts on March 11, 1918.
-She graduated from the Yale School of Fine Arts in 1939 but put off a career in art until after the close of World War II.
-In 1945 Park moved from Washington, D.C. to Manhattan and there took night classes from with the Cubist painter Wallace Harrison who taught a geometric style of flat patterns.
+Park was born in Concord, Massachusetts, on March 11, 1918.
+She graduated from the Yale School of Fine Arts in 1939.